 Felt, glue, googly eyes and candy canes—it doesn’t get any easier than that.
-Learn how to make these candy cane mice from Southern Plate.

 6. Ice Cream Floats